DHTMLX/docs-richtext/docs/api/toolbar_controls.md

 ---
-sidebar_label: Toolbar Controls
+sidebar_label: Toolbar controls
-title: Toolbar Controls
+title: Toolbar controls
 description: Learn how to add custom toolbar controls and configure them to your requirements using the available API properties of DHTMLX Rich Text Editor.
 ---